The Feeling Good Therapist - Worst Best Average Technique

 Worst Best Average Technique with host, Richard Lam, LMFT, featuring Sarah Chickering, PhD

-Richard Lam and Sarah Chickering demonstrate the Worst, Best, Average technique that therapists can use.
-This can help patients correct their overgeneralizations and labeling by thinking more rationally instead.
-In this example, the patient challenges the thought "I am a bad therapist."
+Richard Lam and Sarah Chickering demonstrate the Worst, Best, and Average cognitive behavioural therapy techniques that therapists can use.
+This can help patients correct their overgeneralizations like "I'm not good at anything" and labelling by using rational thinking.
+In this cognitive behavioural therapy exercise, the patient challenges the thought, "I am a bad therapist."

 IN THIS VIDEO: